-Tokyo is the ultimate metropolis, perfectly blending modern technology with beautifully serene backstreets and old temples.
+A dazzling, high-tech metropolis, Japan's capital has wonderfully traditional roots.
 Begin the day by ascending the soaring Tokyo Skytree, the world's tallest tower for panoramic views of the city below.
-Next, head to the old district of Asakusa and soak up the atmosphere at Sensoji Temple, Tokyo's oldest and most famous temple, home to a five-storey pagoda and the iconic large red Kaminarimon Thunder Gate lantern.
-Go on to browse the stalls throughout the Nakamise shopping street.

-Please note, due to limited space for coach parking, you may be required to walk an approximate 15 minutes on flat road.
+Next, head to the old district of Asakusa and soak up the atmosphere at Sensoji, Tokyo's oldest and most famous temple, before browsing the stalls on Nakamise shopping street.
+Due to the limited coach parking, you may need to walk around 15 minutes on flat road.
 After lunch, take time to explore the Tokyo National Museum to learn about Tokyo's historical heritage.
 You will be on your feet for 4-5 hours during your touring in Tokyo.
 Return to your hotel where your guide will let you know what time to meet for this evening's dinner cruise.
 Transfer from the hotel to your boat and take a leisurely 1-hour dinner cruise on Tokyo Bay for some excellent city vistas.
 You will need to get on and off your boat this evening without assistance.

-Tokyo Skytree - The tallest structure in Japan, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake-resistant.
+Tokyo Skytree - The tallest structure in Japan and the tallest tower in the world at 634 metres, Tokyo Skytree is predominantly a television and radio broadcast tower and is earthquake resistant.